AngelVelascoGH/RAG-Search-Engine/README.md

 # RAG Search Engine
-A Retrieval-Augmented Generation search engine for a movies dataset.
+A Retrieval-Augmented Generation search engine for a movie dataset.